About non-extraction orthodontics

 Early intervention and treatment can correct these problems and create a more ideal template for the eruption of the permanent teeth.

-By using myofunctional appliances (for retraining muscles) and functional appliances (to gently expand the dental arches and reposition the lower jaw into a more balanced position) we can almost always avoid the extraction of permanent teeth.
+By using myofunctional appliances (for retraining muscles) and functional appliances (to gently expand the dental arches and reposition the lower jaw into a more balanced position) we can normally avoid the extraction of permanent teeth.

-At the same time we follow an integrative approach, working with chiropractors and osteopaths to correct any body imbalances that may affect the teeth and jaw development such as neck, pelvis and leg-length discrepancies and look at:
+At the same time we follow an integrative approach, working (where needed) with osteopaths to correct any body imbalances that may affect the teeth and jaw development such as neck, pelvis and leg-length discrepancies, and with other professionals looking at:

-- correcting dysfunctional breathing – we have a breathing specialist to assess and correct dysfunctional breathing.
+correcting dysfunctional breathing – assessing and correct dysfunctional breathing.

 Straight teeth - beautiful smile